Professor of Sociology

 2155.4 Old Main (College of Liberal Arts and Sciences)

 Dr. Dillaway received her Ph.D. in Sociology from Michigan State University in 2002, and also joined the Sociology Department at Wayne State University in 2002.
 Most of her research focuses on two topics: (1) women's experiences of menopause and midlife and (2) the reproductive health experiences of women with physical disabilities.
 She typically teaches courses on race and gender inequalities, women and health, health disparities, families, qualitative methods, and research methods.
-Recently she has also taught courses in the new public health major, including courses such as social and behavioral aspects of health, and the public health practicum and capstone courses.
+In the past few years she has also taught courses in the new public health major, including courses such as social and behavioral aspects of health, and the public health practicum and capstone courses.

-In addition to her faculty responsibilities, Dr. Dillaway is Associate Dean of Undergraduate Studies in the College of Liberal Arts and Sciences at Wayne State and Co-Director of the Bachelor of Science in Public Health program.
-In her Associate Dean role she has launched a variety of programs, including the Bachelors of Science in Public Health program and the new LawStart program at Wayne State, and is facilitating many other interdisciplinary curriculum initiatives as well.
+In addition to her faculty responsibilities, Dr. Dillaway is Associate Dean of Undergraduate Studies in the College of Liberal Arts and Sciences at Wayne State and Interim Chair of the Department of Public Health.
+In her Associate Dean role she has created and launched a variety of undergraduate programs, including the Bachelors of Science in Public Health program and the new LawStart program at Wayne State, and is facilitating many other interdisciplinary curriculum initiatives as well.
 She also coordinates academic staff matters for the College.
 As Interim Chair of the Department of Public Health, she has helped to build and stabilize the program's curriculum and infrastructure over its two-year launch, and has supervised all hiring and strategic planning for the unit.
 Dr. Dillaway's previous administrative roles at Wayne State include: Associate Dean in the Graduate School's Master's Office (2014-2015), Acting Director of the Institute of Gerontology (Summer 2014), Interim Chair in Sociology (2011-2013), Graduate Director in Sociology (2010-2011), and Undergraduate Director in Sociology (2005-2010, 2012-2013).